OPS-E2E-PPE/VBA-Docs/api/Project.shaperange.autoshapetype.md

 ---
-title: ShapeRange.AutoShapeType Property (Project) ms.prod: project-server
+title: ShapeRange.AutoShapeType property (Project) ms.service: project-server
 ms.assetid: d51dc0bc-eb86-a20b-1bb6-b530e2ca448e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ShapeRange.AutoShapeType Property (Project)
+# ShapeRange.AutoShapeType property (Project)
 Gets or sets the shape type for the **ShapeRange** object, which must represent an AutoShape other than a line, freeform drawing, or connector.
 Read/write **MsoAutoShapeType**.

 ## Syntax

- _expression_. `AutoShapeType`
+_expression_.**AutoShapeType**

 _expression_ A variable that represents a 'ShapeRange' object.

 ## Remarks